usgs/hazdev-broker/java/README.md

 **Using**

-To run the consumer client, run the command `java -jar hazdev-broker.jar consumerclient.config`.
+To run the consumer client, run the command `java -jar hazdev-broker.jar ConsumerClient consumerclient.config`.

+To run the producer client, run the command `java -jar hazdev-broker.jar ProducerClient producerclient.config`.